c-liuser/secret_puzzles/README.md

 # Unsloth Puzzle Submissions 🚀

 This repository contains my solutions to Unsloth's machine learning puzzles.
-I'm currently working on these challenges as part of my journey towards the **ML Software Engineering Intern** role.
+I'm currently working on these challenges targeting the **ML Intern** role.

 ## 📌 Submissions